Great instructors make great leaders

 SFA’s ROTC and military science instructors have had lengthy military careers, and they are ready to help Lumberjacks develop the leadership skills and discipline they need to succeed in college and beyond.
 As an ROTC cadet, you’ll work with decorated military veterans who have decades of active duty experience and educational backgrounds in fields like law enforcement, business and military science.

-Maj.
-James Attaway is the SFA ROTC professor of military science.
+Lieutenant Colonel James A. Attaway, III, is the SFA ROTC professor of military science.
 Originally from Quitman, Texas, he enlisted in the Army an as infantryman in 1998.
 Upon completion of training at Fort Benning, Georgia, Attaway was assigned to 3rd Battalion, 504th Parachute Infantry Regiment, 82nd Airborne Division, in Fort Bragg, North Carolina.
 While in the 82nd Airborne Division, he served until 2001 and attained the rank of sergeant.
-In summer of 2001, Major Attaway began studying at SFA.
+In summer of 2001, Lt.
+Col. Attaway began studying at SFA.
 In May 2004, he commissioned as a distinguished military graduate and graduated cum laude with a Bachelor of Science in kinesiology.

 Attaway then attended aviation basic officer leader course and flight school at Fort Rucker, Alabama.
 His operational assignments as an officer have been in the following units: 101st Airborne Division (Air Assault), 2nd Infantry Division, 7th Special Forces Group (Airborne), United States Army Aviation Center of Excellence, and the United States Army Human Resources Command.